Saint Lucia at the Olympics

 Saint Lucia first participated at the Olympic Games in 1996, and has sent athletes to compete in every Summer Olympic Games since then.
 The nation has never participated in the Winter Olympic Games.

-To date, no athlete from Saint Lucia has ever won an Olympic medal.
+Julien Alfred won the nation's first and only medals to date in 2024, earning both a gold in the women's 100 metres with a new national record (10.72s), and a silver in the women's 200 metres.
+It was the first time since 2004 that the 100m winner was not an athlete from Jamaica.

 The National Olympic Committee for Saint Lucia was created in 1987 and recognized by the International Olympic Committee in 1993.